-CSLAP is a cooperative volunteer monitoring effort between NYS DEC and the New York Federation of Lake Associations (FOLA).
-The goal of the program is to establish a volunteer lake monitoring program that provides data for a variety of purposes, including establishment of a long-term database for lakes in New York State, identification of water quality problems on individual lakes, geographic and ecological groupings of lakes, and education for data collectors and users.
+NYS DEC's Citizens Statewide Lake Assessment Program (CSLAP) is a cooperative volunteer monitoring effort between NYS DEC and the New York Federation of Lake Associations (FOLA).
+The goal of the program is to establish a volunteer lake monitoring program that provides data for a variety of purposes, including establishment of a long-term database for NYS lakes, identification of water quality problems on individual lakes, geographic and ecological groupings of lakes, and education for data collectors and users.
 The data collected in CSLAP are fully integrated into the state database for lakes, have been used to assist in local lake management and evaluation of trophic status, spread of invasive species, and other problems seen in the state's lakes.